 Standard volleyball rules apply along with the following UOVA outdoor rules:

-- New for 2010 – Parent-Child Recreation Division Rule Clarifications:
+- 2010 – Parent-Child Recreation Division Rule Clarifications:

 This division is open to any gender parent and child (age 14 and under).
 This division will be played on women’s height nets.
 Parents with youth ages over age 14 should play in a Novice division.